The Plum Borough Athletic Association's lease on eight borough-owned ballfields has been officially terminated.

-Some on borough council have stated they would like the two entities to merge and form a new association in an effort to dissolve the now "tainted" PBAA.
+Some on borough council have stated they would like the and form a new association in an effort to dissolve the now "tainted" PBAA.

 Doyle said that though many people believe the PBSA was created by council, it's simply not true.

 "We had nothing to do with that," he said.
 "Former PBAA members got together to form the group.
 Council is going to have to get together now to talk about the organizations.